kobykahane/NpEtw/README.md

 ##Example usage

-* Enable test signing in the target system by running `bcdedit /testsigning on` from an elevated command prompt.
+* Enable test signing in the target system by running `bcdedit /set testsigning on` from an elevated command prompt.
 * Install the NpEtw MSI package.
 * Run Microsoft Message Analyzer.
 Go to the File menu -> New session -> Live trace.
 In the *Add Provider* textbox, type NpEtw and click it.
 NpEtw will appear in the ETW Providers list.
 Click Start to start the session.